KevinAutelitano/LCA4DHC/README.md

 Users are free to import the package into a different Brightway project; however, for beginners, it is strongly advised not to modify the project structure or its contents.
 The tool must be executed in the same Brightway project where the Ecoinvent libraries have been imported.

-🗂 Folder Path Configuration
-To ensure correct execution, some folder paths must be updated manually:
-Open the script `Libraries.ipynb`.
-Modify the following variables according to your local setup:
-- `ENERGYSYSTEM_PATH`
-- `ROOT_PATH`
-- `base_path`
-These paths must point to the correct directories within your local environment.
-These steps are required only the first time the tool is executed.
-Once the tool has been successfully run, you do not need to repeat them.

 ---

 ### EXECUTION